-F-gas Chiller Leak Testing
+F-gas Testing of Leaks

 The frequency of F-gas leak testing is determined by the size of the plant.
 This will be detailed in your F-gas file which is kept on site.
 Another record of this is kept by the chiller company at their registered office.
 The copies of the periodic leak testing sheets are kept by both parties.
 These detail the result of the test, refrigerant added to the system, refrigerant removed from the system and the required follow up actions.
 Some methods of leak detection are: